ewenme/fplr/README.md

 Installation
 ------------

-Get the development version from GitHub (CRAN submission should follow after commencement of the 2017/18 FPL season).
+Get the development version from GitHub.
+Because of the lack of dev support from FPL, I am unlikely to submit this to CRAN in the near future.

 ``` r
 # If you haven't installed devtools yet, do so